phil-rice/Phils-Blog/_posts/2015-11-11-Scala-Functional-Builders-For-Cobol-Copy-Book-Reading.markdown

 {% endhighlight %}

 and... that's it.
 This is the one place that tells us how to wire things together.
 The Play framework does the rest of the heavy lifting.
-The code in the apply method is a little odd with method names like '~', but all it actually does is say if that if you have two copy readers, then call the first before calling the second.
+The code in the apply method is a little odd with class names like '~', but all it actually does is say if that if you have two copy readers, then call the first before calling the second.

 Let's look at how to use the CopyBookReaders.
 {% highlight scala %}